hksix/invest-Regret-Project/README.md

 ### Issues:
 * The Quandl API provided stock prices without taking splits into account.
 If a specific stock split at a 2:1 ratio a $50 share would now be $25.
 We had to account for the amount of splits during a specific time period adjust the share price based on the end date.
-* We repeatedly utilized the same class names while developing the front end, which would overwrite changes.
+* We utilized multiple libraries which conflicted with bootstraps default settings.
+We had to go back through the HTML line by line and figure out where conflicts were occuring.
 * Problems coordinating Github pulls and merges.